 Word Table with a new style on it

-Note: If you have already added any formats to your Table and you wish to keep them, follow this step.
+Note: If you have already added any formats to your Table and wish to keep them, follow the next steps.

 Drop-down list with Apply and Maintain Formatting shown in a red box

-Your original formats should still remain with the new style applied.
+Your original formats should still remain the same with the new style applied.

 Word Table with new Table style but formatting is still there

-If you haven't applied any formats yet, you can simply apply the style and adjust any necessary formats afterwards.
+If you haven’t applied any formats, you can simply apply the style and adjust any necessary formats afterwards.

 Word Table Style Options